Use Cases

 Getting started

 Focus on the tables that drive critical decisions first.
-Ask your AI to save validation queries so you can re-run them or schedule them.
-When you find a known issue (e.g., "Ethan Hunt is the only INACTIVE customer and the only cancellation"), document it in RULES.md so your AI accounts for it automatically in future queries.
+Ask your AI to save validation queries so you can re-run them or schedule them through cron.
+When you find a known issue (e.g., "Ethan Hunt is the only INACTIVE customer and the only cancellation"), document it in the per-connection RULES.md so your AI accounts for it automatically in future queries.

 On this page